modxcms/teleport/README.md

 In either case, the absolute path to the snapshot is returned by the process as the final output.
 You can use this as the path for an Inject source.

-_NOTE: The workspace copy is removed after it is pushed unless you pass --preserveWorkspace to the CLI command_
+_NOTE: The workspace copy is removed after it is pushed unless you pass --preserveWorkspace to the CLI command._

+Learn more about the [Teleport Extract](doc/use/extract.md) Action.

 ### Inject a Snapshot into a MODX Site